 How to Use Them

-When creating these audiences, they will appear on the Audiences page along with other Custom Audiences, Lookalike Audiences and Saved Audiences.
+When creating these audiences, they will appear on the Audiences page along with other Custom Audiences, Lookalike Audiences, and A saved audience allows a Facebook advertiser to save often-used targeting settings to easily use later..

-You can then target or exclude this audience when editing the audience while creating an ad set within either the Ad Create Tool or Power Editor.
+You can then target or exclude this audience when editing the audience while creating an An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined..

 The Benefits of These Audiences